-Auditor Overall Determination: Meets Standard Auditor Discussion 115.11 (a) The agency shall have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment and outlining the agency's approach to preventing, detecting, and responding to such conduct.
+115.11 (a) The agency shall have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment and outlining the agency's approach to preventing, detecting, and responding to such conduct.

 The agency has adopted policy that is compliant with this standard.
-Executive Directive #72, Section XII, A states the following: The Wisconsin Department of Corrections has zero tolerance for sexual abuse, sexual harassment and report-related retaliation in its facilities, including those with which it contract for the confinement of offenders.
-Further: The DOC provides a coordinated victim-centered response to reports of sexual abuse and sexual harassment.
-This includes providing medical and mental health services to victims of sexual abuse and sexual harassment while investigating all allegations.
-The DOC provides multiple avenues to report allegations of sexual abuse and sexual harassment and, further, recognizes the right of employees and offenders to be free from retaliation for reporting sexual abuse and sexual harassment.
-The DOC trains all staff members, contractors and volunteers to recognize, respond to and report sexual abuse and sexual harassment.
-The DOC provides offenders with a comprehensive orientation that details their right to be free from sexual abuse, sexual harassment and report-related retaliation.
-The DOC employs a data collection method to accurately track and aggregate sexual abus and sexual harassment incidents, identify core causal factors and take corrective action so a to align with a zero tolerance environment.
+Executive Directive #72, Section XII, A states the following:

+- >The Wisconsin Department of Corrections has zero tolerance for sexual abuse, sexual harassment and report-related retaliation in its facilities, including those with which it contracts for the confinement of offenders.
+Further: - >The DOC provides a coordinated victim-centered response to reports of sexual abuse and sexual harassment.
+This includes providing medical and mental health services to victims of sexual abuse and sexual harassment while investigating all allegations. - >The DOC provides multiple avenues to report allegations of sexual abuse and sexual harassment and, further, recognizes the right of employees and offenders to be free from retaliation for reporting sexual abuse and sexual harassment. - >The DOC trains all staff members, contractors and volunteers to recognize, respond to and report sexual abuse and sexual harassment. - >The DOC provides offenders with a comprehensive orientation that details their right to be free from sexual abuse, sexual harassment and report-related retaliation. - >The DOC employs a data collection method to accurately track and aggregate sexual abuse and sexual harassment incidents, identify core causal factors and take corrective action so as to align with a zero tolerance environment.

 The Agency has a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment.
 The written policy outlines the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
 The Wisconsin Department of Corrections in Executive Directive #72 clearly articulates all of the elements required in a Zero Tolerance policy.
 The policy covers all forms of sexual abuse and sexual harassment in facilities it operates and contracts with .The policy outlines how it implements the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
 The policy is inclusive of definitions of prohibited behaviors regarding sexual abuse and harassment.
 Policies include sanctions for prohibited behavior and strategies and responses to prevent and reduce sexual abuse and sexual harassment.
 The review of the agency manual and local procedures affirmed the zero tolerance policy is in place.
 Random interviews with correctional staff and the facility PREA Compliance Manager reflected a substantial understanding of the zero tolerance policy.
-Inmate interviews reflected that all the inmates interviewed were aware of the zero tolerance policy.
+Thirteen of fifteen inmate interviews reflected they were aware of the zero tolerance policy.
+The two interviews that did not confirm the zero tolerance policy did confirm that training materials were provided.
 Signage throughout the facility reinforces the policy.